 Second-party data has many of the positive attributes of first-party data but gives you access to information and insights you couldn’t get from first-party data alone.
 Because it comes directly from the company that collected it, you know it’s of high quality.
 The data is more precise than if you got data aggregated from a variety of sources.

 Second-party data transactions also offer a lot of transparency because you work directly with a company.
-You have control over what you buy, the terms of sale and how the information gets used.
+You have control over what you share, the terms of the collaboration and how the information gets used.

-You might purchase this type of data to add scale to your first-party data.
-Although first-party data is of high quality, if your audience is small, you might not be able to reach the scale you are hoping for with your campaigns.
-Supplementing it with similar data from a second party can make your campaigns go further with no questions of quality.
+You might use this type of data to add scale to your first-party data.
+Although first-party data is of high quality, if your audience is small, you might not be able to reach the scale you are hoping for with your marketing campaigns.
+Supplementing it with similar data from a second party can make your campaigns go further with no questions of data quality.

 Second-party data is also useful if you want to reach an audience that isn’t your own or find more new prospective customers.